egrund/SARSA-gridworld/README.md

 the old prints can be removed and it stays in the same place.

 ## The Agent
 The agent is in the [SARSAn.py](SARSAn.py) file.
-It is an implementation of the reinforcement-learning algorithm [n-step SARSA](https://towardsdatascience.com/introduction-to-reinforcement-learning-rl-part-7-n-step-bootstrapping-6c3006a13265) and can also do 1-step SARSA and MonteCarlo.
+It is an implementation of the reinforcement-learning algorithm [n-step SARSA](https://towardsdatascience.com/introduction-to-reinforcement-learning-rl-part-7-n-step-bootstrapping-6c3006a13265) and can also do 1-step SARSA and Monte Carlo.

 It uses an epsilon-greedy policy with the possibility of decreasing the exploration over time (set `decreasing_epsilon = True`).